kittykatattack/sound.js/README.md

   soundEffect(1174.66, 0, 0.3, "square", 1, 0, 0.2);
 }
 ```
-(When you hear this sound you might have a flashback to 1985!)
 The key to making it work is the last argument: the `wait` value.
 The
 first sound's `wait` value is 0, which means the sound will play
 immediately.
 The second sound's `wait` value is 0.1, which means it
 will play after a delay of 100 milliseconds.
 The last sound's `wait`
-value is `0.2`, which will make it play in 200 milliseconds.
+value is 0.2, which will make it play in 200 milliseconds.
 This
 means that all three notes play in sequence with a 100 millisecond
 gap between them.

-With just a little more work you could use the `wait` feature to build
+With just a little more work you could use the `wait` parameter to build
 a simple music sequencer, and build your own mini-library of musical sound effects
 just for playing notes.
 If you need it, here's how to convert
 frequencies in Hertz to real note values: